Mrrm2/Comms-User-Guide/docs/gettingStarted.md

 ## Creating a Local Copy of the Repository

-1. You will first need to create a folder on your computer to store the repository.
-To do this, open your file explorer, navigate to the directory where you want to store your project's code, right click and create a new folder for the project.
+1. Create a folder on your computer to store the repository.
+Use file explorer to navigate to the directory where you want to store your project's code, right click and create a new folder for the project.
     <br />
     <br />
     <img src="/images/gettingStarted/createFolder.png" alt= "Create new folder for project" width="650px">